 Traveling the world is a thrilling experience and sometimes, you really just want to look the part.
 Beat the rain, sun, humidity, or snow and always look Instagram-ready by keeping your hair styled and tame.
-If you want to avoid looking like a scraggly tourist on the streets of the destination of your dreams, check out the best flat (dual-voltage) irons for travel.
+If you want to avoid looking like a scraggly tourist on the streets of the destination of your dreams, check out the best travel flat irons.

 Note: Most of the following are dual-voltage travel flat irons, which means they work in any country around the world.
 If however, you are not traveling outside the USA/Canada then this is not an issue as these countries share the same voltage.

-With a length of just 8 inches, it's very portable and can be stashed in your purse or in your luggage.
-It also has a 1.6-meter cord that allows you to move around, which also swivels at the base of the iron for ease of use.
+With a length of just 7.1 inches, it’s very portable and can be stashed in your purse or in your luggage.
+It also has a unique 3D floating plate design that helps keep it in contact with hair at all times.

 It’s a dual-voltage device that can run on either 110-120V or 220-240V.